Forecasting Macroeconomic Tail Risk in Real Time: Do Textual Data Add Value?: Methodology

-where $\lambda _{\tau }$ denotes a quantile-specific global shrinkage parameter and $\psi _{\tau j}$ are quantile-specific local scaling parameters that control the coefficient-specific shrinkage intensities.
+where $J$ denotes the number of predictors, $\lambda _{\tau }$ denotes a quantile-specific global shrinkage parameter and $\psi _{\tau j}$ are quantile-specific local scaling parameters that control the coefficient-specific shrinkage intensities.
 Different shrinkage priors are generated by choosing different mixing densities via the functions $u$ and $\pi $.
-We consider the three following shrinkage priors that are popular choices in macroeconomic forecasting; see, e.g., \cite{huber2019}, \cite{cross2020}, and \cite{pruser2023DB}: \begin{itemize} \item Ridge: The Ridge prior collapses to a purely global shrinkage prior since all local scaling parameters are set equal to $1$.
+We consider three shrinkage priors that are popular choices in macroeconomic forecasting; see, e.g., \cite{huber2019}, \cite{cross2020}, and \cite{pruser2023DB}: \begin{itemize} \item Ridge: The Ridge prior collapses to a purely global shrinkage prior since all local scaling parameters are set equal to $1$.
 The global shrinkage parameter follows an inverse Gamma distribution.
 Formally, we thus have: $ \psi _{\tau j}=1$ \ \ $\forall \tau ,j$ and $\lambda _{\tau }\sim \mathcal{IG }\left( e_{0},e_{1}\right) $.
-We choose the hyperparameters $e_{0}=e_{1}=0$, thus shrinking all coefficients towards zero in the same vein.
+We choose the hyperparameters $e_{0}=e_{1}=0$ which results in a flat prior, see \cite{tipping2001sparse}.
 Overall, the Ridge prior offers a comparatively low degree of flexibility for variable-specific deviations from the global shrinkage pattern.
 This prior is supposed to work well when many predictors are relevant, being consistent with a dense representation of the prediction problem. \item Horseshoe: In contrast to the Ridge prior, the Horseshoe prior \citep{Carvalho2010} offers variable-specific shrinkage.
-The Horseshoe sets $u$ and $\pi$ to half-Cauchy distributions, respectively: $\sqrt{\psi _{\tau j}}\sim \mathcal{C}^{+}\left( 0,1\right) $ and $\sqrt{\lambda _{\tau }}\sim \mathcal{C}^{+}\left( 0,1\right)$.
+The Horseshoe sets both $u$ and $\pi$ to half-Cauchy distributions: $\sqrt{\psi _{\tau j}}\sim \mathcal{C}^{+}\left( 0,1\right) $ and $\sqrt{\lambda _{\tau }}\sim \mathcal{C}^{+}\left( 0,1\right)$.
 An advantage of the Horseshoe prior is that it does not require the researcher to elicit any tuning parameters.
 The Horseshoe prior has been shown to have excellent posterior contraction properties, see, e.g., \cite{ghosh2016}.
 The Horseshoe prior spikes at zero and has fat tails.
 Hence, it is supposed to shrink small coefficients of unimportant predictors to zero, but (in relative terms) large coefficients of the informative predictors are not shrunk much.
-Accordingly, the Horseshoe prior should work well when only a small number out of the pool of predictors is useful, consistent with a sparse representation of the prediction problem. \cite{kohns2021} found the Horseshoe prior to work well for quantile forecasting with many predictors.
+Accordingly, the Horseshoe prior should work well when only a small number from the pool of predictors is useful, consistent with a sparse representation of the prediction problem.